spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-cluster-backup.md

 7. In the restore operation wizard, select the destination cluster where you want to restore the backup.
 For example, you can select the current or a different cluster if desired.
 You can initiate a restore operation on any destination cluster in the same project as the source cluster.
 A backup does not store infrastructure-related information, such as, the node pools and configuration.
 Therefore, the destination cluster can have a different infrastructure provider than the source cluster.

   In addition, select the namespaces you want to restore.
-You can also select all Persistent Volumes (PVs) and cluster resources to include in the restore, as highlighted in the example screenshot below.
+You can also select all Persistent Volumes (PVs) and cluster-scoped resources to include in the restore, as highlighted in the example screenshot below.

   ![A screenshot highlighting the restore operation configurations.](/clusters_cluster-management_backup-restore_confirm-restore.png)

 8. Review the restore operation configurations, and click on the **Confirm Restore** button at the bottom.
+This step completes restoring a cluster backup.

 # Validate

-Use the following steps to validate the backup restoration in Palette.
+Use the following steps to validate the restoring a cluster backup.
 <br />

 1. Log in to [Palette](https://console.spectrocloud.com/).